An accelerated nursing school is a great educational option if you want to transition into the nursing profession sooner rather than later.

 Transitioning into a new nursing career can seem intimidating, especially if you have no prior health care experience.
 Having someone by your side throughout the entire process of getting into nursing school can go a long way toward boosting your confidence and making you feel like accelerated nursing school — and a rewarding nursing career — is possible for you.

 At Averett ABSN, we aim to help you access a bright nursing future, starting from your initial inquiry into our program, when you’ll be paired with a dedicated admissions counselor.
-From your first call with him or her to your first day as an Averett ABSN student, our admissions team is here to guide you on your path to becoming a resilient, responsive nurse leader.
-It’s his or her job to:
+From your first call with them to your first day as an Averett ABSN student, our admissions team is here to guide you on your path to becoming a resilient, responsive nurse leader.
+It’s their job to:

 - Determine whether you’re a good fit for our program.